Native App vs Cross Platform Development in Modern Mobile App Development

 Thus, building and maintaining a cross-platform app is easier because it saves you from creating two different codes for multiple OS.
 Because such an app would behave the same on both Android and iOS, it will be accessible to a large percentage of users.
 For instance, Instagram, Facebook, Walmart, and Bloomberg are all cross-platform apps with considerably high numbers of users.

-Moreover, cross-platform apps also eliminate the time and effort spent trying to create multiple different ways to serve the same experience.
+Cross-platform apps save time and effort.
+They let developers build one experience instead of creating it many different ways.
 It saves much of a hassle for developers and makes the app versatile.

 Besides the building part, deploying an app on all platforms at once makes marketing and managing straightforward - you don’t have to target platform users separately.
 It will also be quicker to remove bugs and update the app if it has the same codebase.